 A young man sits on a yoga mat in a seated position practicing easy Bhramari Pranayama.

-If you’re struggling to slow down and find peace in your daily life, read on to discover the proven benefits of Bhramari Pranayama and how to do it in a few simple steps.
+If you’re struggling to slow down and find peace in your daily life, read on to discover the key benefits of Bhramari Pranayama—including reduced stress, improved focus, and anxiety relief—and learn how to do it in a few simple steps.

 What Is Bhramari Pranayama?